-- Project management software is especially useful for businesses with remote teams and freelancers because it provides a digital space for collaboration.
+- Project management solutions are especially useful for businesses with remote teams and freelancers because the software provides a digital space for collaboration.

 - This article is for business owners who want to learn more about project management software and find the right solution for their business.

 For many businesses today, especially those with distributed workforces, a to-do list just isn’t enough.
 Project management software is a much more sophisticated digital system that allows you to manage your team’s assignments in an online space.
 Learn exactly what project management software is, the best features to look for when purchasing such solutions and what your business stands to gain from using these programs.

 Editor’s note: Looking for the right project management software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 What is project management software?